prasannavl/prasannavl.com/content/published/2016/10/introducing-winapi-comparing-gc-pressure-and-performance-with-winforms.md

 - Total Bytes Allocated: **749.18MB**<br/>
 </blockquote>

 Yikes!
 That's a lot of allocations.
 Now, 186 Gen-1 is no small task.
-Infact, event if we ignore the fact that its Gen-1, and total all of them as Gen-0, its `370+186=556` collections.
+Infact, even if we ignore the fact that its Gen-1, and total all of them as Gen-0, its `370+186=556` collections.
 That's **one GC collection every 180 messages!**.
-And so, **totally it allocation three-quarters of a gigabyte of memory for nothing, but just to process the messages** - Add your application logic on top of that, not just for allocations, but also for GC's and more importantly, more of those from Gen 0 could very well have been promoted to Gen 1.
+And so, **totally it allocates three-quarters of a gigabyte of memory for nothing, but just to process the messages** - Add your application logic on top of that - not just for allocations, but also for GCs and more importantly, more of those from Gen 0 could very well have been promoted to Gen 1.

 Clearly, that's a lot of stuff that's going on.
 Let's just look at a little more data.